Ingestion: Storage Phase

 All three retention settings can be set in combination, and if any of these limits is reached, old data (according to the event timestamp) will be removed.

 The data retention settings are completely independent of the management of data between different storage targets.
 Movement (or removal) of data, say between primary and secondary storage is based on the available storage space and is designed to make the best use of available storage space.
-It's possible for data to be removed due to retention regardless of the available storage space.
+It is possible for data to be removed due to retention regardless of the available storage space.

 Retention Considerations